DigitalPublishingToolkit/TOD29GOODDATA/md/book.md

 -   The need for ongoing dialogue about how and where data is used.
-    Analysis can discover new valuable insights that may require consent to be re-evaluated - one form isn't enough!
+    Analysis can discover new valuable insights that may require consent to be re-evaluated - one form isn’t enough!

 -   Researchers have responsibility to act in the public interest when using public funds or public data and be mindful of data security